gregorywaynepower/Python-Exploration/notes.md

     x = 10
     formatted = f"I've told you {x} times already!"

-This is one way that you can do stuff, like calculations and then slap that shit into a string.
+### This is one way that you can do stuff, like calculations and then slap that shit into a string

-Older way (Python 2 to version Python 3.5) is to use the .format method
+### Older way (Python 2 to version Python 3.5) is to use the .format method

     Example: